MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/strategy.md

 - **Potential cost savings:** An organization can consider Azure to be an operational cost rather than an upfront cost, because pricing is based on consumption.
 For example, the charge for using a virtual machine is based on the time that it is active, which can realize cost savings for the organization.

 Customers often have motivations in all of the preceding categories.
-To successfully implement Azure Virtual Desktop, it's imperative for your cloud strategy team—including your business and IT leaders—to review and prioritize the motivations that are identified in [Why are we moving to the cloud?](../../strategy/motivations.md) Having your priorities documented will help the cloud adoption team to make informed decisions throughout implementation.
+To successfully implement Azure Virtual Desktop, it's imperative for your cloud strategy team—including your business and IT leaders—to review and prioritize the motivations that are identified in [Why are we moving to the cloud?](../../strategy/motivations.md) Having your priorities documented helps your cloud adoption team to make informed decisions throughout implementation.

-Motivations to adopt Azure Virtual Desktop are often based on an organization's strategic objectives.
-The following topics are applicable for your organization if your team is reviewing this adoption scenario:
+When deciding whether to adopt Azure Virtual Desktop, your cloud strategy should consider the following factors:

-1. Refreshing on-premises virtual desktop infrastructure requires significant capital expenditures.
+- Refreshing on-premises virtual desktop infrastructure requires significant capital expenditures.
 If it's time to refresh your virtual desktop infrastructure, cloud adoption can be a timely strategy to reduce costs.

-2. Infrastructure hosting contracts lock in vendors for multiple years.
+- Infrastructure hosting contracts lock in vendors for multiple years.
 If your contracts for hosting, managed services, or maintenance are nearing renewal, consider migrating to Azure services for greater agility, innovation opportunities, and streamlined operation of your mission-critical platforms.

-3. Refresh and contract renewals can be triggered by upgrade cycles of on-premises virtual desktop services or a business driver to adopt Azure Virtual Desktop.
+- Refresh and contract renewals can be triggered by upgrade cycles of on-premises virtual desktop services or a business driver to adopt Azure Virtual Desktop.
 Cloud adoption provides opportunities to reduce costs, innovate, optimize, and be more agile.

 ## Build a business justification for cloud migration

-[Create a business case for cloud migration](../../strategy/cloud-migration-business-case.md) can dispel many common myths for your team's financial plan.
+[Creating a business case for cloud migration](../../strategy/cloud-migration-business-case.md) can dispel many common myths for your team's financial plan.
 However, your finance team might need to develop a detailed financial model to account for all parts that are associated with Azure Virtual Desktop.

 A study by Forrester Consulting, [The Total Economic Impact of Microsoft Azure Virtual Desktop](https://azure.microsoft.com/resources/the-total-economic-impact-of-microsoft-azure-virtual-desktop-a-commissioned-study-conducted-by-forrester-consulting/), offers an analysis in which the following justifications are typically defendable: